A Robust Framework of Chromosome Straightening with ViT-Patch GAN: Introduction

 Chromosome straightening has been studied for a long time and its development may be described in three stages. (i) Printed images of bent chromosome are physically cut and rearranged for straightening~\cite{stegniui1991systemic,stegnii1978chromosome}. (ii) Geometric algorithms are extensively designed based on chromosome micrographs for automatic straightening, which consist of two main categories: extraction of the medial axis~\cite{arora2017algorithm,jahani2012centromere,somasundaram2014straightening,xie2019statistical} and finding bending points~\cite{roshtkhari2008novel,sharma2017crowdsourcing,zhang2021chromosome}.
 However, these geometric methods may extract inaccurate medial axes when chromosomes have large widths.
-The methods of bending point localization often use a cut line to separate chromosome arms, leading to discontinuous banding patterns. (iii) Reference~\cite{song2021novel} propose a Single Chromosome Straightening Framework (SCSF) that uses conditional generative adversarial networks (cGAN) to straighten chromosomes with uninterrupted chromosome banding patterns.
+The methods of bending point localization often use a cut line to separate chromosome arms, leading to discontinuous banding patterns. (iii) A Single Chromosome Straightening Framework (SCSF)~\cite{song2021novel} using conditional generative adversarial networks (cGAN) is proposed to straighten chromosomes with uninterrupted chromosome banding patterns.
 However, it requires a large number of input image pairs for training a model for each chromosome.
-In addition, there are many studies on general tasks, such as image registration on medical images~\cite{alam2019challenges,arora2017comparative} and motion transfer~\cite{siarohin2019animating,siarohin2019first,siarohin2021motion}.
-This image processing technique may fail since the task requires the two real-world chromosomes to have the same shape details but different curvatures, which is almost impossible to find.
-Recently, PCA-based Motion Estimation Model (PMEM)~\cite{siarohin2021motion} is proposed by learning motion representations with excellent generalization abilities.
-However, they still require many frames of the same object for training.
+ChrSNet~\cite{zheng2022chrsnet} is proposed as a two-module framework with self-attention mechanism, but some edge details are not well-preserved.
+In addition, there are many studies on image deformation, such as medical image registration~\cite{alam2019challenges,arora2017comparative}.
+The image registration technique requires two real-world chromosomes with the identical shape details but different curvatures, which is almost impossible to obtain.
+Thus it also fails in this chromosome straightening task.
+Recently, First Order Motion Model (FOMM)~\cite{siarohin2019first} and PCA-based Motion Estimation Model (PMEM)~\cite{siarohin2021motion} are proposed by learning key point-based and region-based representations for motion transfer, respectively.
+However, they still require to train on sufficient image pairs for robust performance.